 Don’t worry about collecting patients for your office list yet.
 That will come later.
 For now, focus on the OB and GYN lists.

 The board exam is in 6 & 7 months respectively.
-For you ABOG folk, the $1500 application and examination fee is due THIS month - by October 18th.
+For you ABOG folk, the $1500 application and examination fee is due last month.
 A late fee of $345 kicks in until November 17th, followed by a really swift kick of an $825 late fee until December 17th.
 No applications are accepted after December 17th.
 For those of you taking your AOBOG exam, the $1175 examination fee is due by February 19th.

 ABOG no longer reports your objective score on the exam.
 So folk have no idea if they sailed through or missed passing by one point.
 So, unfortunately, now the only correlate is the CREOG in-service-training exam.
 If you’re a chief resident, you must use this as a gauge to predict board performance, so you must/should prepare for this.

-Since ABOG no longer reports your score for the written board exam, unfortunately the only resource to gauge your performance is the CREOG in-service-training exam.
+Since ABOG no longer reports your score for the written board exam, unfortunately, the only resource to gauge your performance is the CREOG in-service-training exam.
 Anyone, not just residents, can take the exam and is STRONGLY advised for those who are repeating their board exam.
 Don’t worry…the results come only to you.
-However, the one-page application and $120 examination fee is due November 9th.
+You can sign up the day of the exam with a $145 examination fee.
 Either e-mail Darya Valantsevich at DValantsevich@acog.org or call her at 202-863-2548 to arrange this and choose your testing center.